 - Antihistamines for comfort — Benadryl 25 mg capsule, up to 3 caps every 8-12 hours; or Chlor-Trimeton 4 mg capsule, up to 3 caps every 8-12 hours; or Claritin 10 mg tablet, up to 2 tabs every 24 hours.
 Make sure there are no decongestants in these!

 Ed Note: Please see Elena Smith Lamberson’s comments below for more treatment advice.

 This can be an expensive problem since it must be treated both systemically and topically.
 Using generic can be helpful 😉

 - Use a generic antihistamine.
 Diphenhydramine is the generic of Benadryl; Chlorpheniramine is the generic of Chlor-Trimeton; Loratadine is the generic of Claritin.

-- Aqua-Flex or Fish-Flex is Cephalexin labeled for fish but often used off-label for dogs.
+- Fish-Flex is Cephalexin labeled for fish aquariums but can be used off-label for dogs.

 - Medicated shampoos such as Septiderm or Pyoben.

 - Elena Smith Lamberson’s AKC Gazette article, “Preparing for Summer Skin Problems”

 DISCLAIMER: We are not veterinarians and are only speaking from our personal experience and those of many Weimaraner people that have experienced this problem with their dogs.
 This article is for your information only.
 Any recommendations are to be used at your own risk.